Joaquin-Arevalo/x86-to-C-interface-programming-project/README.md

 Debug and release mode C and x86-64

-**i.) comparative execution time and short analysis of the performance of the kernels** **Debug Mode** (average execution times for each vector size n) n = 1048576 or 220
+**i.)
+Comparative execution time and short analysis of the performance of the kernels** **Debug Mode** (average execution times for each vector size n) n = 1048576 or 220
 C = 0.004 seconds